Skip to content

 StageRoute

-Simulation Experiments (RouterBench Real Cost/Score Data)
+Simulation Experiments (RouterBench real cost/score data)

-Tight budget \((b=0.3)\) <5% sub-optimality Closely tracks oracle under strict budget
+Tight Budget \((b=0.3)\) <5% sub-optimality Maintains closeness to oracle under strict budget

-Loose budget \((b=0.7)\) <2% sub-optimality Near-optimal when budget is relaxed
+Loose Budget \((b=0.7)\) <2% sub-optimality Near-optimal when budget is ample

-Varying \(K\) Optimal near \(K=T^{1/3}\) Validates the theoretically optimal number of stages
+\(K\) Change Optimal near \(K=T^{1/3}\) Validates theoretical optimal stage count

 Key Findings

-• The two-term regret decomposition clearly reveals the fundamental trade-off between routing learning and model discovery.
+• The two-term regret decomposition clearly reveals the fundamental trade-off between "routing learning" and "model discovery."

 • Throughput constraints naturally throttle high-load models, mitigating latency spikes.